shainaerrico/Errico-Capstone/README.md

 * Add heating load calculations, as the current tool is primarily focused on cooling analysis
 * Improve calculation accuracy, validation, and overall data presentation
 * Begin incorporating and testing the tool using real project data and building inputs

+**Capstone Update 8-2-26**
+Proress Update
+* Published the Pluto notebook on a webpage through GitHub.
+Still troubleshooting display issues and working on hiding code cells: https://shainaerrico.github.io/Errico-Capstone/
+* Started drafting the final report and presentation

+Next Steps
+* Finish refining the notebook
+* Apply the tool to a real‑world project
+* Continue developing the report, presentation, and webpage